Darian-C/ProductionLineTracker/README.md

 # ProductionLineTracker
 This program keeps track of the products produced by a media player production facility.
 9/20/19
-Issues: Connecting and action to the buttons after they are clicked by the user.
+Issues: Connecting an action to the buttons after they are clicked by the user.